Diversified Farming- Definition, Characteristics & Benefits

 Horizontal Diversification

-It involves the cultivation of variety of crops instead of growing a single crop.
-Horizontal diversification is useful for small farmers who cultivate on a small piece of land.
+It involves cultivating various crops instead of growing a single crop.
+Horizontal diversification is helpful for small farmers who cultivate on a small piece of land.
 It increases their income by diverse varieties of crops.

 Vertical Diversification

-This is the Diversified Farming in which farmer invest in various options other than farming.
-In this diversification, farmer invest in activities such as horticulture, livestock, agroforestry, and culture of aromatic plants.
+This is the Diversified Farming in which farmers invest in various options other than Farming.
+In this diversification, farmers invest in activities such as horticulture, livestock, agroforestry, and the culture of aromatic plants.

 Features of Diversification